 Involvement in one of these innovation teams provides a fantastic opportunity for an early stage researcher to gain experience with the language and needs of industry.

-An Office of Enterprise & Innovation business intern is usually enrolled in a graduate business program such as an MBA (in some cases a technical graduate program).
+An Enterprise & Innovation business intern is usually enrolled in a graduate business program such as an MBA (in some cases a technical graduate program).
 The business intern works closely with the technical lead to develop the business materials needed for engaging industry.
 The business intern is also the project manager and is responsible for maintaining momentum through activities such as scheduling and running meetings, tracking team progress, and identifying and engaging potential industry partners.
 The time commitment is five to ten hours per week, but can be highly variable depending on the stage of project progress.